-Don't answer if you see a call labeled as a scam or don't recognize the number.
+- Don't Answer the Call: Don't answer if you see a call labeled as a scam or don't recognize the number.
 Let it go to voicemail, and listen to the message later.
 If it's important, the caller will leave a message.

-If you answer a scam or spam call, report it to the Federal Trade Commission (FTC).
+- Report the Call: If you answer a scam or spam call, report it to the Federal Trade Commission (FTC).
 The FTC collects data on scam calls and uses that information to investigate and prosecute scammers.

-If you receive a scam call from a specific number, you can block that number on your phone.
+- Block the Number: If you receive a scam call from a specific number, you can block that number on your phone.
 Most smartphones have a built-in feature that allows you to block calls and messages from specific numbers.